ryandong05/unix-project/INSTALL.md

 #### *Once set up, Netflix will create the MyVideos75.db SQLite database to store watch history.*

+#### *NOTE: For all paths within the script and such, you must edit the paths based on your system.
+You can easily do so by just browsing the files through the Kodi GUI*

 ## Step 1.3
 ### Create Docker on Raspberry Pi in order to run python script:
 - Install Docker add-on on Kodi (Go to Add-Ons > Search > 'Docker' and install)